GimpTutorial/04-Character-Sketch/README.md

 ### 15 Lighting Basics
 + Introduction to direction lighting

+### 15a Avoiding Tangents
++ Tangents occur when two or more lines converge
++ Avoiding tangent is key to keeping an illusion of depth
++ Aids clarity and readability

 ### 16 Exploration Through Studies
 + Drawing done in preparation of a final piece
 + Use to understand the challenges of your work